 While reviewing the Summary of Net Position, it must be compared to the prior year's Summary to see the changes in the various classifications (see Table A below).
-The largest asset change was Cash and Cash Equivalents, which increased about \$1.3 million.
-The Lottery had a \$1 million Mega Millions winner in March.
-The Lottery has already received the money to pay the winner but as of June 30, the ticket holder has not come forward to claim the prize.
-The winner has 180 days to claim the prize.
-There is a similar situation with a \$50,000 Powerball prize (money received but not yet claimed).
-The Accounts Receivable increased about \$1.1 million.
-This was due to the number of days outstanding for the receivables owed by the retailers.
-Last year, there were 8 days outstanding whereas this year had 10 days outstanding.
+The largest asset change was Accounts Receivable and Reserves on Deposits, which decreased about \$1.2 million.
+This can be attributed to the number of days outstanding for Accounts Receivable owed by retailers at year-end.
+For fiscal year 2020, the number of days outstanding, due to the timing of EFT sweeps, was 10 days.
+The days outstanding for this year was only four.
+The Cash and Cash Equivalents went down as well this year about \$700,000.
+The Lottery had a \$1 million Mega Millions winner in March 2020.
+The Lottery had already received the money to pay the winner, but as of June 2020, the ticket holder had not come forward to claim the prize.
+The winner later claimed the prize in September 2020.

-On the Liability side, the Accounts Payable and Prizes Payable both increased about \$1 million.
-Most of the increased Accounts Payable was due to amounts owed to the lottery services provider.
-The Lottery June 2020 payment was made in early July, thus, there was a larger amount owed than usual at June 30.
-The Prizes Payable increased due to the previously mentioned unclaimed Mega Millions prize won in March.
+On the Liability side, the Accounts Payable and Prizes Payable both decreased about \$1.2 million each.
+Most of the decreased Accounts Payable was due to amounts owed to the lottery services provider.
+The June 2020 payment was made in early July 2020, thus, there was a larger amount owed than usual at June 30 of last year.
+For this year, the payment was made prior to year-end.
+The Prizes Payable decrease was due to the previously mentioned \$1 million Mega Millions prize that was won in March 2020 but was claimed/paid this year.

-In the Net Position section, the Unrestricted Assets went up about \$300,000, which is the result of profits that were retained and not distributed during the year.
+In the Net Position section, the Unrestricted Assets went up about \$350,000, which is the result of profits that were retained and not distributed during the year.